What is a Financial Advisor?

 A financial advisor is someone who advises clients on facial planning when it comes to savings, budget, insurance, and tax strategies.

-How much do financial advisors usually make?
+How much do they usually make?

 According to the Bureau of Labor Statistics, on average financial advisors make around $90,000 annually.